TrinhTrinh00/github-pages-with-jekyll/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown
+# Trisha
+1. Things to do
+2. More things to do

+`code` not code

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for